 Over the past decade, brilliant engineers have transformed the ways we read and consume media.
 They have created platforms where artists can thrive and sell their work.
 While people bemoan the death of the old publishing industry that made Dostoevsky famous and preserved his works through the simple mechanism of capitalist proliferation via multiple presses and book sellers, more people than ever read online.

-We can moan about languishing in estuaries, in the vast slush piles online, and the unfairness of mainstream extroverts making massive amounts of money by printing their names on mass produced lip gloss containers, at the writers of click bait, or the misstypes of programmers like Ethan Zuckerman.
+We can moan about languishing in estuaries, in the vast slush piles online, and the unfairness of mainstream extroverts making massive amounts of money by printing their names on mass produced lip gloss containers, at the writers of click bait, or at old mistakes by programmers like Ethan Zuckerman.
 Or we can make our own ruckus for whoever listens.
 The platforms will keep multiplying, and we don’t need to judge them or get sucked into vortexes of disrespectful comments and critique in order to create.

 Less than one percent of artistic creations strike the right nerve to spread virally.
 But let’s not be dismayed by all the good stuff now languishing on the press, getting overlooked in favor of dank memes and bum fights.
-Generally the best nerve to hit is more human than algorithmic.
-Artificial Intelligence is still in infancy, and it will not save our work without active input from us.
+Artificial Intelligence (the instant presses that are proliferating between us, spreading our audio/video/texts) is still in infancy, and it will not save our work without active input from us.
 By reflecting on the successful creations of past generations of war veterans, this site attempts to identify touch points that inspire people to share and spread ideas.
-Some worthy stuff languishes on the press, while vile ideas spread.
+Some worthy stuff decomposes, while vile ideas spread.
 So it goes.

 This site is aggregating new creative work by veterans, along with tributes by friends and family members.
 The goal is to uplift content to spread across platforms and rise above the din in the town square and crowd source new creative projects.
 This site draws eyes to creative accomplishments that grow out of conflict.